 You need to have a professional photo of yourself on LinkedIn!

 This might sound obvious, but you’d be surprised how many people don’t do this.
 Your headshot is your first impression, so make sure you have a professional headshot of yourself that’s in focus with good lighting.
-Here are examples of some good and some bad photos.

 If you want your picture to convey that you’re all business, then dress that way in your photo.
 At the same time, if you would like to be a little less formal and more casual, that’s ok too.

 There are pictures you should avoid: pictures that are blurry, have poor lighting, group photos, pictures that don’t show your face, wedding photos, pictures of your pet, and more.
 Those don’t fly.

 As for your banner image, you can use a simple graphic or picture that fits the measurements allotted.
 Feel free to be creative.
 But neither your headshot nor your banner image should tell people where you work.
 This is about building your personal brand and maintaining it.
 If you want the images to portray the industry you work in or your personality, that works great.

 Just remember, building your personal brand is about making yourself known for what you do, not being known as a person who works for a specific company.

 Too many people leave the summary section blank when it’s one of the most important aspects of your LinkedIn bio.